agilecustoms/release/README.md

 ```

 Assume:
-- you store artifacts in AWS account "Dist" and its number stored in GH org variable `AWS_ACCOUNT_DIST`
+- you store artifacts in AWS account "Dist" and its number is stored in GH org variable `AWS_ACCOUNT_DIST`
 - you have an S3 bucket `mycompany-dist` in `us-east-1` region
 - there is a role `ci/publisher` with permissions to upload files in this S3 bucket
 - you have repo `mycompany/myapp`
-- current release branch `main` has protection rule so all changes must be done via PR
+- current release branch `main` has a protection rule so all changes must be done via PR
 - you have a GH environment `release` associated with branch `main`
-- There is a PAT (Personal Access Token) with permission to bypass branch protection rule.
+- There is a PAT (Personal Access Token) with permission to bypass the branch protection rule.
 This PAT is stored as environment secret `GH_TOKEN`
-- latest tag is `v1.2.3`
+- the latest tag is `v1.2.3`

 Scenario:
-- developer made a feature branch and a commit with message `feat: new-feature`
+- a developer made a feature branch and a commit with message `feat: new-feature`
 (alternatively use input [version-bump](./docs/features/version-generation.md#version-bump) for default minor/patch bump)
 - the developer created and merged a PR which triggered a `Release` workflow
 - build steps (omitted) produced a directory `./s3` with files (like a zip archive for AWS Lambda)